nimblehq/react-templates/README.md

 ### Usage

-To use this template, add `--template nimble` when creating a new app from the `create-react-app` package.
+To use this template, add `--template nimble` when creating a new app from the `create-react-app` command.

 ```sh